protickr/git-notebook/readme.md

 Restore tracked but deleted and not staged folder from index to working tree
 > `$ git checkout -- path/to/folder`

-Restore tracked but deleted and staged folder from HEAD to working tree
+Restore tracked but deleted and staged folder from HEAD to index and then to working tree
 > `$ git checkout HEAD -- path/to/folder`

 Resolve merge conflict by checking out --ours or --theirs version of file that caused a merge conflict